(888) 552-6760 SCHEDULE AN APPOINTMENT

 Pharyngeal cancer occurs when cells in the throat start to grow and spread abnormally, destroying healthy tissue.
 It’s also called throat cancer and is considered a type of head and neck cancer.

-Pharynx is the scientific name for the throat—the body’s air and food passageway that extends from the nose to the voice box, called the larynx.
+Pharynx is the scientific name for the throat—the part of the body’s air and food passageway that extends from the nose to the voice box, called the larynx.
 The pharynx ends when the tube diverges into the esophagus, which sends food to the stomach, while the trachea sends air to the lungs.

 The pharynx has several parts: